elchananvol/AIJobScraper/readme.md

 # Job Scraper with AI Filtering

 This project enables you to scrape job postings from LinkedIn, Glassdoor, Indeed, and ZipRecruiter.
-The job descriptions are sent to an AI model to determine their suitability for you and organize all jobs for you in Excel file.
+The job descriptions are sent to an AI LLM model to determine their suitability for you and organize all jobs for you in Excel file.

 ## Features